Skip to main content

 How to edit your Broadcasts with your team while minimizing the loss of unsaved content

 While designing, curating, and writing your newsletter content can be a solo job, it is also often a team effort.
+On Kit's Creator and Creator Pro plans, you can add additional team members to your account so they can access and manage your content.

 Check the profile icon indicators